expyriment/expyriment/documentation/sphinx/Installation.Windows.rst

 Notes
 -----

+**Make sure python.exe is in your Path**
+    If you get an an error that `'python' is not recognized as an internal or external command, operable program or batch file`, Windows does not know where to find the Python interpreter.
+To fix this, add python.exe to the Path, as described `here <https://docs.python.org/2/using/windows.html#setting-envvars>`_.

 **Do not start your experiments out of IDLE when testing participants**

     If you are using the IDLE editor that comes with the Python installation,